WesleySephai/Machine-Learning-AI-Model/README.md

  A subset of AI where systems learn patterns from data to make predictions or decisions without explicit programming.
  ### Deep Learning (DL):
  A specialized subset of ML that uses neural networks with multiple layers to model complex patterns, often used for tasks like image recognition and natural language processing.

+## Key Terminologies and concepts

+• Training Data: Known data

+• Training Dataset: Set of the complete training data

+• Testing Data: Unknown/Unseen data

+• Testing dataset: Set of the complete test data

+• Model: Algorithm that is being trained

+• Training of a model: Generalizing the model based on training dataset to predict results of test data

+• Testing of a model: Predicting the results for test data

+• Evaluating a model: How good the model performs for unseen data

 # Supervised Learning
  • Known target label